ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

   \end{aligned}
 $$

-It follows that the pullback of the Lagrangian (eqs:ElectromagnetismLagrangian) along the jet prologation of the electromagnetic field is
+It follows that the pullback of the Lagrangian (eq:ElectromagnetismLagrangian) along the jet prologation of the electromagnetic field is

 $$